 Main Subheading

 The Stone Arch Bridge, originally built by railroad magnate James J. Hill in 1883, served as a crucial link for the Great Northern Railway.
 For nearly a century, locomotives rumbled across its 23 arches, carrying passengers and goods that fueled the growth of Minneapolis and the wider region.
-However, by the late 20th century, its role as a railway bridge diminished, and its future hung in the balance.
+Still, by the late 20th century, its role as a railway bridge diminished, and its future hung in the balance.

 Comprehensive Overview

 The Stone Arch Bridge isn't just any bridge; it's a significant piece of engineering and historical heritage.
 To truly appreciate its current status, understanding its history, design, and purpose is essential.
-Let's delve into the key aspects of this iconic structure:
+Let's get into the key aspects of this iconic structure:

 Historical Significance